karmingc/dbc/README.md

 ## Official Dragon's Beard Candy website.
 Welcome to Dragon's Beard Candy's official website.

-After designing it and building it using Weebly in my early teenage years, I finally had the chance and redesign it from scratch, of course, this time, without using Weebly.
+After designing it and building it using Weebly in my early teenage years, I finally had the chance to redesign it from scratch, of course, this time, without using Weebly.

 ## Back to basics
 Redesigns are never easy - the most important notion is to understand what's the purpose of it all.